boxwhine/the-things-ive-seen/README.md

 Just a hobby project I've been working on to demo various technologies using the concerts and events I've attended as a dataset.

-I've saved the ticket stubs from (almost) every concert I've been to since I was a teenager.
-I thought it would be interesting to use this data as a dataset for creating a hobby code project using the latest technologies.
+I've saved the ticket stubs from (almost) every concert I've been to since I was a teenager (or at least the emails and digital tickets since we don't get paper tickets these days).
+I thought it would be interesting to use as a dataset for creating a hobby code project using the latest technologies.

-So far, it's mainly just a list of events that link to detail pages, but eventually I would like to tie it into third party API's like Spotify, Setlist.fm, Last.fm, Google Maps, et al., to create a more immersive experience.
+So far, it's mainly just a list of events that link to detail pages, but eventually I would like to tie it into third party API's like Spotify, Setlist.fm, Last.fm, Google Maps, et al., to create a more rich experience.

 ## Potential features